Cookie Settings

 These criteria mean that days as a course member under instruction, practising winter skills, or summer days in Alpine areas are very unlikely to meet the requirements of a Winter Quality Mountain Day.
 However, these days can be recorded in the appropriate place in your logbook even though they are not suitable for registration purposes.

-A quality international summer mountain day should be a mountain day outside of the UK and Ireland and include more than half of the following criteria:
+A quality international summer mountain day should be a mountain day outside of the UK and Ireland.

 - In an environment below 3000 metres, the day should include a height gain of approximately 1000 metres